 Note: The streams associated with that source are displayed.
 If the Streams panel is empty, no stream queries exist for that source.

 - Hover over the relevant data source, and click + New Stream.
 The Stream Query page is displayed.

-- At the top of the Stream Query window, set a name for the stream.
+- In the Stream Properties section, set a name and owner for the stream.

-- In the CUR Reports Path field, enter the path leading to the required CUR report folder and click Go.
+- In the CUR Reports Path field in the Reports to collect section, enter the path leading to the required CUR report folder and click Go.

 - In the First CUR Report field, select the first billing period you want to collect.

 - In the Measures & Dimensions section, choose the relevant template from the dropdown list of templates; measures and dimensions will be added based on the selected template.